 The card has several benefits, including bonus miles, the ability to earn an annual companion fare for $99 plus taxes and fees ($23), and your first bag checked complimentary (along with that of up to 6 companions!)

 The Alaska Signature card earns 3x miles on all Alaska Airlines purchases, 2x miles on eligible gas, local transit (including rideshare), cable, and select streaming services, and 1x miles for other purchases.
 Enroll in the Mileage Plan Dining program and earn 1x to 5x points on purchases at participating restaurants.

 Earn additional miles by booking with hotel and car rental partners and making purchases with participating retailers.

-Redeem your miles for travel on Alaska Airlines and its partner airlines, including Delta, British Airways, and KLM.
-You can also redeem miles for first-class upgrades and magazine subscriptions.
+Redeem your miles for travel on Alaska Airlines and its partner airlines, including American Airlines, British Airways, and Singapore Airlines.
+You can also redeem miles for first class upgrades and magazine subscriptions.

-Miles earned on your Alaska Airlines Visa Signature card automatically get deposited into your Alaska Airlines Mileage Plan account.
+Miles earned on your Alaska Signature card automatically get deposited into your Alaska Airlines Mileage Plan account.
 From there, you can redeem the miles through the Alaska Airlines portal.

 Most airlines, including Alaska, have a partnership with the dining network, allowing members to earn miles in their loyalty accounts simply for dining at partner restaurants.